 It is from these peels that bergamot essential oil is made through cold compression instead of steam distillation like most essential oils.
 This keeps the essential oil nuanced and bright and is what gives Earl Grey tea its coveted flavor.

-In fact, I have used Young Living bergamot essential oil to create my own Earl Grey tea!
+In fact, I have used high-quality bergamot essential oil to create my own Earl Grey tea!
 You can learn how to make your own here.

 And, you don’t need to use just YL’s bergamot, you can also use DoTerra’s bergamot oil or Plant Therapy as well, just make sure whatever bergamot oil you use is 100% PURE and “furocoumarine free” or “FCF” since you don’t want to be ingesting adulterated oils or getting burned in the sun.
 A lot of random brands on Amazon have been proven to contain fillers, so just get informed 🙂